inxomnyaa/MagicWE/README.md

 ## Quotes
 - _"MagicWE2 has a new fresh coating over the plugin, with rainbow colored sprinkle topping!"_ ~ XenialDan, 2017
+- _"At least people are not confusing your plugin with the legendary MEW2!"_ ~ XenialDan, 2020

 ### Foot notes
 License: GNU GENERAL PUBLIC LICENSE